 EXPLORE THIS STORY

-In the middle of a war against Iran, Trump summons the NATO chief to discuss withdrawal — and threatens to punish allies who did not follow.
+In the midst of war against Iran, Trump summons the NATO chief to discuss a withdrawal — and threatens to punish allies who failed to follow.

 74/100Perspectives diverge strongly